Andyneer/8-Bit-Breadboard-Computer/Programming-Language.md

-The programming language for this computer is a custom assembly language made up of 11 instructions, each instruction executes a set of microinstructions to perform the operation.
+The programming language for this computer is a custom assembly language made up of 11 instructions.
+An instruction consists of 1 byte of data.
+The instruction code is the most significant 4 bits.
+If the instruction uses a parameter such as an address, it is stored in the least significant 4 bits.
+If the instruction does not use any parameters, the least significant 4 bits are irrelevant.

 | Instruction | Code | Description                                                                                                             |
 | ----------- | ---- | ----------------------------------------------------------------------------------------------------------------------- |